 Chase Receivables originated as a collection agency in 1953 as the Credit Bureau of Napa County, Inc. located in Sonoma, California.
 In 1986, Fred Merrill purchased the Credit Bureau of Napa County and transformed the company into the DBA Chase Receivables.
 This acquisition allowed Chase Receivables to conduct business nationwide, not as a mere regional collection agency.

 Today, Chase Receivables is a collection agency with a national presence.
-Currently, Chase Receivables has call centers in California and New York, with a capacity of over 250 collectors.
 It is a California corporation and is fully licensed and bonded throughout the continental United States.

 Chase Receivables prides itself on maintaining our reputation as an industry leader.
 Over the years, we have consistently been ranked as a top performer in the Financial Services industry.
 We have also been ranked as #1 in the Telecommunications industry.
 Furthermore, Chase Receivables has an extensive history and expertise in the Health Care industry, providing recovery services to all ranges of the medical field, from large hospitals to single physician practices to nursing homes to diagnostic centers.